Aidbox Docs

 Failure model

-• Backend-side failures — async.
+• Backend-side failures: async.
 Kick-off returns 202 with an export-id; status polling later reports status=failed with the error in the error parameter.
 Common causes:

 • No backend registered for kind (typo, module not deployed).

-• Databricks auth (bad client-id / client-secret).
+• Databricks auth (bad client-id or client-secret).

 • Schema mismatch the module can't auto-ALTER.